 - CHOICE Regional Health Network: Cowlitz, Grays Harbor, Lewis, Mason, Pacific, Thurston and Wahkiakum

-- Wenatchee Valley Health Network: Chelan, Douglas, Grant and Okanogan
+- Wenatchee Valley Hospital: Chelan, Douglas, Grant and Okanogan

 - Peninsula Community Health Services: Kitsap